Little Lies

 "Little Lies" is a song by British-American rock band Fleetwood Mac from their 14th studio album, Tango in the Night (1987).
-It was written by band member Christine McVie and her then-husband, Eddy Quintela, with lead vocals performed primarily by McVie, although the chorus features backing vocals by Lindsey Buckingham and Stevie Nicks.
-The song was released in August 1987 by Warner Bros.
-Records, as the third single from Tango in the Night.
+It was written by band member Christine McVie and her then-husband, Eddy Quintela, with lead vocals performed primarily by McVie; the chorus features backing vocals by Lindsey Buckingham and Stevie Nicks.
+The song was released by Warner Bros.
+Records as the third single from Tango in the Night and reached the top five in both the US and UK.